 The Upward Bound Program is a chance to invest in those Two Million Minutes in positive, productive, and life-changing ways!

-Check out this video to find out more about the Upward Bound experience:
+Check out these videos to find out more about the Upward Bound experience:

 Upward Bound provides academic support to high school students so they may complete high school, enroll in college, and successfully obtain a college degree.
 Funded by the U.S. Department of Education’s TRIO Programs division, qualifying participants come from families who meet federal income guidelines, or will be first-generation college students.